mutaimwiti/rbactl/examples/postgres/README.md

    ```
 5. `DELETE article/:id`

-Remember to vary the `id` parameter for the update and delete requests since they can only be performed by the owners of
-the articles.
+Confirm that it is impossible for any user to update or delete an article that is created by another.